 Our session formats alternate to include discussions of readings moderated by faculty and graduate students, presentations of works-in-progress, and talks by guest speakers.
 Before all of our meetings we ask that our members read pre-circulated texts; either as background for talks and discussion or as the main conversation topic, they provide continuity and build-up across our sessions.

 materia is a platform where the research interests of faculty and graduate students grow and take shape.
-We strive to exert a positive and significant impact on campus and within the field at large.
+We strive to exert a significant impact on and beyond our academic community.